 - Taking general painkillers is not enough to relieve pain;

-- You feel pain that is hard to bear.
+- You are experiencing pain that is difficult to bear.

-Ketamine infusion therapy works quickly.
+Ketamine infusion therapy has a quick effect.
 You will probably feel better immediately.